 Being immunized against COVID-19 is a highly effective way at reducing symptomatic infection, severe illness, hospitalization, and death from COVID-19.
 COVID-19 immunizations have been approved for ages 6 months and up.

 COVID-19 immunizations have been extensively studied for safety and continue to be monitored and is a safer way to build protection than getting sick with COVID-19.
 We can’t reliably predict who will have a mild or severe illness when they get sick with COVID-19, so vaccination is a safer way to protect your health.
-COVID-19 immunizations can also protect others from getting sick as it can help reduce the spreading of the virus to vulnerable populations, including those who cannot be vaccinated.
+COVID-19 immunizations can also protect others from getting sick as they can help reduce the spreading of the virus to vulnerable populations, including those who cannot be vaccinated.
+Vaccination remains the best protection against COVID-19 hospitalization and death and reduces your risk of developing long COVID.

 Side effects